Profzubbyd/66DaysofData/README.md

 ### Day 35
 - Today, I continued the project on controlling Employee Attrition.
 - I visualized the current employees data and made 7 recommendations on how to avoid future employee attrition.

+### Day 36
+Today, I watched 2 StatQuest videos.
+One on Cross-validation.
+I got more light on it.
+I watched another on K Nearest Neighbours.
+It's a really good classification algorithm.

+### Day 37
+Today, I read this [tweet](https://twitter.com/PrasoonPratham/status/1358351896675819520?s=20) by Prasoon Pratham.
+It is a beginner's guide on getting started with your first machine learning competition on kaggle.
+He really broke things down and recommended some YouTube videos to get better understanding of some ML concepts.
+Read great read/tutorial.